Jiteshiyu/Image-gallery-app/README.md

 ## Challenges and Learnings

-- CSS Grid: Learning to implement a responsive grid system that adjusts to various screen sizes.
+- **CSS Grid:** Learning to implement a responsive grid system that adjusts to various screen sizes.
-- State Management: Using React’s `useState` to dynamically update the list of images and properly re-render the components.
+- **State Management:** Using React’s `useState` to dynamically update the list of images and properly re-render the components.
-- Componentization: Structuring the app into reusable components like `Uploader`, `ImageGrid`, and `ImageItem` to maintain clean and maintainable code.
+- **Componentization:** Structuring the app into reusable components like `Uploader`, `ImageGrid`, and `ImageItem` to maintain clean and maintainable code.

-## Contributing

-Contributions are welcome!
-If you have any ideas for new features or improvements, feel free to submit a pull request or open an issue.

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Open a pull request

 ## Support
 Give a 🌟 to this repo if you liked it .